playfulsparkle/robotstxt.js/README.md

 **robotstxt.js** is a lightweight, compliant JavaScript parser for **robots.txt** files, working in both browsers and Node.js environments.

 ## Features
-- Full compliance with Google's robots.txt specification
+- Full compliance with Google"s robots.txt specification
 - Zero-dependency implementation
 - Support for wildcard patterns (`*`) and URL matching
 - Crawl-delay handling